 • Risk factors for asymptomatic large colonic adenomas

-Through an interagency agreement between the VA and the National Institute on Drug Abuse (NIDA), Perry Point CSPCC provides clinical trials and statistical guidance, data management and administrative oversight for NIDA sponsored multi-center clinical trials on potential medications for addiction to controlled substances or alcoholism.
+Through an Interagency Agreement (IAA) between the VA and the National Institute on Drug Abuse (NIDA), Perry Point CSPCC provides clinical trials and statistical guidance, data management and administrative oversight for NIDA sponsored multi-center clinical trials on potential medications for addiction to controlled substances or alcoholism.
 The goal of these efforts is to support the development and subsequent marketing of new pharmaceutical entities to treat addictive disorders and certain mental illnesses.
 Some of these studies have examined:

 • Treatments for cocaine dependence (baclofen; selegiline transdermal system)